 - the client is competent, i.e. able, to give consent.

 5.7.
-All practising IMMA members should provide clients with the contact details of the IMMA office if they wish to make a complaint.
+All META-Health Practitioners should provide clients with the contact details of the MHI office if they wish to make a complaint.

 6.1.
-Members should seek a good working relationship and work in a co-operative manner with other professionals, and recognise and respect their particular contribution within the healthcare team, irrespective of whether they perform from an allopathic, alternative or complementary base.
+META-Health Practitioners should seek a good working relationship and work in a co-operative manner with other professionals, and recognise and respect their particular contribution within the healthcare team, irrespective of whether they perform from an allopathic, alternative or complementary base.

 6.2.
 Members of other healthcare professions remain subject to the general ethical codes and disciplinary procedures of their respective professions.

 6.3.
-IMMA members must not countermand instructions or prescriptions given by a doctor.
+META-Health Practitioners must not countermand instructions or prescriptions given by a doctor.
 They may provide and explain treatment options and allow each client to make an informed decision.

 6.5.
-Members must not advise a particular course of treatment such as to undergo an operation or to take specific drugs.
+META-Health Practitioners must not advise a particular course of treatment such as to undergo an operation or to take specific drugs.
 It must be left to the client to make her/his own decisions in the light of medical advice.

-By being a Intl.
-META-Medicine Association member and certified META-Health Professional you hereby confirm that you have read the Conduct of Standards and comply and will act accordingly.
+By being a META-Health Professional certified and accredited by MHI, you hereby confirm that you have read the Code od Practice and comply and will act accordingly.